-During the successive lockdowns, we’ve discovered that enjoying a glass of red wine, while curled up on the sofa on a cold winter’s evening is what a cosy night at home is all about.
+During the pandemic more of us took an interest in trying new wines or spending a little extra on our favourite tipple and discovered that enjoying a glass of red wine, while curled up on the sofa on a cold winter’s evening is what a cosy night at home is all about.

 Choosing a winter wine: